codefellows/portland-201d3/ProjectWeekGuide.md

 - Clear &amp; readable: Must pass the course's standard .eslintrc and use semantically meaningful variable names and function names.
 - Efficient
   - Remove source code redundancy using techniques such as OOP.
 Apply DRY principles.
-  - Remove computational redundacy (e.g., cache computed results if the results are re-used, such as: if a DOM query always finds the same DOM element(s), make sure the DOM query runs only once, then store the result in a variable, and use only the variable from that point onward.
+  - Remove computational redundacy.
+Cache computed results if the results are re-used; e.g., If a DOM query always finds the same DOM element(s), run the query only once and store the result in a variable, and use the variable from that point onward.
 - Encapsulate all data (i.e., variables) and functions in objects, with rare exceptions (e.g., code that initializes objects on app load).
 - Semantic object design: objects are appropriately defined to represent distinct models and features ("Group together stuff that belongs together, and in a way that makes sense").